linyows/mox/README.md

-Pox
+Mox
 ===

-Pox is a very simple mock server as web api.
+Mox is a very simple mock server as web api.

 Description
 -----------